Noam-Alum/wp_recovery/README.md

 [root@server public_html]#
 ```
+## Features

-In a case where there are more than 40 files/directories the script would ask you if you wish the view the full list of files to be removed.
+* In a case where there are more than 40 files/directories the script would ask you if you wish the view the full list of files to be removed.
 ```
  - bad_file_37.php
  - bad_file_38.php